17 Cool Tourist Attractions to Check Out in San Antonio On Your Texas Road Trip

 Mission Concepción

-Find your way to the tranquil grounds of Mission Concepción and its charming chapel.
-This mission is smaller than others within the San Antonio Missions National Historic Park but no less impressive.
+On your visit to San Antonio Missions National Historic Park we’d also suggest find ingyour way to the tranquil grounds of Mission Concepción and its charming chapel.
+This mission is smaller than others within the park, but we don’t think it’s any less impressive!

 Mission Concepción

-Take your time ambling the grounds of Mission Concepción, also known as Nuestra Señora de la Purisima Concepción de Acun.
-Take in the scenes of palm trees bordering the historic stucco and stone buildings.
-The original wall paintings have retained their color well, and you can still make out the scenes of crosses, vases, and other religious scenes.
+Take your time ambling the grounds of Mission Concepción, also known as Nuestra Señora de la Purísima Concepción de Acuña.
+On our visit, we loved soaking up the scenes of palm trees bordering the historic stucco and stone buildings.
+The original wall paintings have retained much of their color well.
+We could still make out the scenes of crosses, vases, and other religious scenes.

-Ask your guide or a ranger about the secrets of Mission Concepción, such as how the architects designed special windows that only let shadows appear on certain spots of the walls one day a year.
+Ask your guide or a ranger about the secrets of Mission Concepción.
+We were especially intrigued at how architects designed special windows that only let shadows appear on certain spots of the walls one day a year.

-At the visitor’s center, you can learn about the rich history of the Spanish and Native Americans who lived at the mission.
+Be sure to also pop into the visitor center to learn about the rich history of the Spanish and Native Americans who lived at the mission.

 SeaWorld San Antonio

+Traveling with kids?
 Dive into a day of upbeat fun at SeaWorld San Antonio.
-You should save time on your itinerary for this park if you’re up for aquatic animal interactions and amusement park escapades.
+Save time on your itinerary for this park if you’re up for aquatic animal interactions and amusement park escapades.

 SeaWorld San Antonio

-One of the top points of interest in San Antonio for families, the amusement park is sure to get your adrenaline pumping.
+One of the top points of interest in San Antonio for families, this amusement park is sure to get your adrenaline pumping.
 Zoom around the tracks of the Great White Coaster at breathtaking speeds.
 Strap into the Tidal Surge, the world’s tallest “screaming swing” for a mind-boggling experience.
-If you have a need for speed, SeaWorld San Antonio has the answer.

-Head over to Discovery Cove, hop into a wet suit, and meet the dolphins.
-During this chance of a lifetime encounter, you’ll learn how the dolphins are trained, go for a swim together, and even give it a hug at the end.
+Although we didn’t have time for it on our visit, you can head over to Discovery Cove, hop into a wetsuit, and meet the dolphins.
+During this chance of a lifetime encounter, you’ll learn how the dolphins are trained, go for a swim together, and even give them a hug at the end.

 Brackenridge Park